 (1) Reducing the loan forgiveness period from ten years to six years.
 The legislature finds that ten years is simply too long to expect teachers to wait for forgiveness of their educational loans;

 (2) Specifying that the new six-year schedule forgives ten per cent of the loan amount each year for the first five years that the individual is employed as a full time teacher in the Hawaii public school system and the remaining fifty per cent for the sixth year;

 (3) Establishing an appropriation ceiling for the special fund, and providing that moneys remaining in the fund at the end of each fiscal year shall remain in the special fund and not revert to the general fund;

 (4) Authorizing the expenditure of up to five per cent of the total amount of outstanding loans for the purposes of administrative costs for the special fund;

-(6) Exempting the university from the public notice and public hearing requirements for adopting rules under chapter 91, Hawaii Revised Statutes, to expedite the implementation of the program; and
+(6) Exempting the university from the public notice and public hearing requirements for adopting rules under chapter 91 to expedite the implementation of the program.

 SECTION 2.
 Section 304-20.6, Hawaii Revised Statutes, is amended by amending subsections (b) and (c) to read as follows: